sunnybysunny/FindtheNumber/README.md

 # FindtheNumber
-A fun game written Python3 in which a user has to find a number between 1-100, that is randomly chosen
+A fun game written Python3 in which a user has to guess the correct number between 1-100 before running out of lives!